w3c/wai-media-guide/index.md

   <li>Captions are outsourced, including for the main video, for the audio described version, and of the audio description itself.
 Often whoever produces the video also provides captions.</li>
   <li>Descriptive transcripts are developed in-house using the text from the caption files.</li>
 </ol>
 <p>Some organizations do it all in-house, and some outsource it all.
-For help figuring out how to get your media alternatives developed, see <a href="@@">Managing Media Accessibility</a>.</p>
+For help figuring out how to get your media alternatives developed, see the section on <a href="@@">Managing Development of Media Alternatives</a>.</p>

 ### Automatic Captions are Not Sufficient